bmlt-enabled/bmlt-root-server/README.md

 - Split up the project structure: Moving the Drupal, WordPress and Joomla! modules off into their own projects.
 The main satellite server will now only be the standalone and PDF generators.
 - Modified the CSV data export to better accommodate list printing.
 - Added the ability to do searches, based upon a single key/value (example: county or town).
-- Fixed <a href="https://sourceforge.net/tracker/?func=detail&aid=2827219&group_id=228122&atid=1073410">a bug</a>, in which map searches with filters didn't work properly when called from a satellite server.
+- Fixed [a bug](https://sourceforge.net/tracker/?func=detail&aid=2827219&group_id=228122&atid=1073410), in which map searches with filters didn't work properly when called from a satellite server.
-- Marked <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2791321&group_id=228122&atid=1073410">a bug</a> as closed.
+- Marked [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2791321&group_id=228122&atid=1073410) as closed.
 Not sure how it was fixed (Hate it when that happens).
 - The current server version is now discretely displayed at the bottom, right corner of the search specification screen for the main server.
 - Optimized the standalone satellite server to be even more crazy simple to implement, and wrote up some detailed docs on it.